Energy prices fall as new price cap kicks in – but most will still massively overpay

 The price cap limits the maximum amount suppliers can charge for each unit of gas and electricity you use, and sets a maximum daily standing charge (what you pay to have your home connected to the grid).

 Under the new price cap level, someone who uses a typical amount of energy on a standard or default tariff pays a maximum of £1,179/yr.
-However, bills will still be higher following the cut than they were in January, when the first price cap came into force.
+However, your energy bill will still be higher following the cut than they were in January, when the first price cap came into force.

 The cap sets a limit on the price of each unit of gas and electricity, so if you use more energy, you pay more; use less and you pay less.